EvanGCowan/azure-network-protocols/README.md

 <img width="1603" alt="Screenshot 2023-08-22 at 10 51 06 AM" src="https://github.com/EvanGCowan/azure-network-protocols/assets/142631599/34f9850a-069e-4780-80eb-87e1605ba787">
 </p>
 <p>
-Logged in to the client and we go to the read-access only folder to check out the document we just created in the domain controller.
+In this screenshot, I am logged in as the random domain user.
+The user goes to the read-access only folder to check out the document that was just created by the domain admin in the domain controller.
 </p>
 <br />